 Q: What is the difference between Artisan Fidelity Statement series and Classic series turntable models?

 A: Vast differences exist between Artisan Fidelity Classic series and Statement series turntable models.
 For comprehensive details, please refer to their individual Model pages.
-Essentially, the Classic series employ stock turntable models, first treated with careful and meticulous frame off restorations, professionally colored using automotive based paint and rebuilt using brand new original equipment manufactured based and specific renovated vintage English, Swiss and German parts then brought back to factory manufacturer specifications.
+Essentially, the Classic series employ stock turntable models, first treated with careful and meticulous frame-off mechanical and ac motor restorations, professionally colored using automotive based paint and rebuilt using brand new original equipment manufactured based and specific renovated vintage English, Swiss and German parts then brought back to factory manufacturer specifications.
 The Classic series composite plinths consist of a proprietary blend of imported, select layered multilaminate stabilized hardwood and hand picked tonewood based cores wrapped using sumptuous exotic and domestic hardwood veneer, or premium automotive paint, sealed, professionally spray clear coated, baked and lastly hand buffed to a mirror shine.
 Matte, Flat, Satin and Semi-gloss, micro suede soft touch plinth and chassis finishes may be specified by the client.
-By contrast, Artisan Fidelity Statement series models constitute an entirely different story, as aside from sharing the base design architecture and remaining factory parts restoration procedures, this platform employs proprietary, resonant tuned by ear premium, hand selected tonewood and layered hardwood composite based high mass plinths in conjunction with a vast, comprehensive array of proprietary, state-of-the-art computerized numerical control machined precision critical high tolerance parts and PCOCC internal wiring which represent a phenomenal upgrade in playback capabilities, which include a vastly lower noise floor, increased resolution, focus, timbre and tone with superior technical quality and integrity over stock, vintage factory components.
+By contrast, Artisan Fidelity Statement series models constitute an entirely different story, as aside from sharing the base design architecture and restoration of mechanical factory parts and core motor procedures, this platform employs proprietary, resonant tuned by ear premium, hand selected tonewood and layered hardwood composite based high mass plinths in conjunction with a vast, comprehensive array of proprietary, state-of-the-art computerized numerical control machined precision critical high tolerance parts and PCOCC internal wiring which represent a phenomenal upgrade in playback capabilities, which include a vastly lower noise floor, increased resolution, focus, timbre and tone with superior technical quality and integrity over stock, vintage factory components.
 Integrated Stillpoints isolation devices are employed in Statement models for further resonance control and for management of undesirable system based acoustic feedback and environmental based airborne vibrations including equipment related intermodulation distortion.

 Q: What discernible, audible differences exist between idler drive, direct drive and belt drive based turntable models during playback?